Teacher Help Center

 Select Language

-You can choose to have your entire story written in English, Spanish, French, or German.
+You can choose to have your entire story written in English (US or UK), Spanish, French, or German.
 Whatever language you select here will apply to all the pages of the book, including the title, narration, and any character dialogue.

 Build My Character